wmacmillan/quant-coding-test/README.md

 A jupyter notebook server has been automatically spawned when the IDE is launched.
 You can access it by clicking remote explorer on the left hand side context menu, which will open up the available ports.
 From there click on the globe icon for port 8888.
 This will open the server in a tab in your browser.
 See the screenshot below for the specific icons discussed.
 The password for the server is `financerocks!`.

+**You will want to fork this repository and/or pin the environment in the [gitpod dashboard](gitpod.io) to avoid losing your work if you step away from the browser and the environment times out.**

 ## Coding task

 You are going to estimate log cumulative daily returns from an "equal weighting" and a "equal weight, long/short, sector rotation" pair of strategies.
 The actual performance of the strategies is immaterial; the intent is to see how the data is processed and manipulated and whether you arrive at the appropriate end point.